ryanwood/ryanwood.github.io/_posts/2014-09-03-a-chrome-update-breaks-cdn-fonts.md

 ---
 layout: post
-title: “A Chrome Update Breaks CDN Fonts”
+title: A Chrome Update Breaks CDN Fonts
+disqus: y
+share: y
 ---

 Last Friday afternoon, I was happily looking forward to a long Labor Day weekend.
 My [business partner][dodd] has left for the beach and I was handling customer service.
 I log into our production [MoonClerk][mc] app, and low and behold, all of our custom fonts were broken.
 Then the tweets came.